bit-current/DistributedTraining/README.md

 ```
 ---

-Once you have installed this repo you can run the miner and validator with the following commands.
+Once you have installed this repo you can run the miner and validator with **auto updates enabled** using the following commands.
 ```bash
 # To run the miner
 pm2 start run_miner.sh --name distributed_training_miner --